storefront-x/storefront-x/docs/essentials/overriding.md

 # Overriding

-Overriding in SFX is a process when the file with the same name from one module will be used instead of another one.
-This is useful when you want to change the default behaviour of the original file without modifying it.
-For example, you want to change the default template of the component or change the default behaviour of the service.
+Overriding in Storefront-x enables you to change visual or functional behaviour of one module with another module, without modifing original files.
+Imagine, you want to change the default template of the component or change the default behaviour of the service in some common-module, overriding is perfect match for you.

 ::: tip
-Overriding can be managed in the `storefront-x.*.config.js` file based on the position of imported module.
-File from later imported module will be used instead of the file from earlier imported module.
-If only one module is imported, the file from this module will be used.
+Overriding rules are managed in the `storefront-x.config.js` file based on the position of imported module.
+File from later module will be used instead of the file from earlier module.
+If only one module is imported, the file from this module is used.
 :::

-Overriding is one of pillars of SFX.
+Overriding is one cool things about Storefront-x.
 Basic information about overriding can be found in the [How it works](/getting-started/how-it-works#overriding) section.

 ## How to override?

-Imagine, we have a `module-a` with `components` concept inside it that provides a component.
-We want to change the default behaviour of this component.
+Imagine, we have a `module-a` with `Logo.vue` component in `/components` concept folder.
+In basic setup this logo is just a logo, but with `module-b` enabled this logo should lead to homepage as link.
 The best way, how to do that, is to override the component.

 ```vue
 // module-a/components/Logo.vue